Paulmburu/Paul_nm/content/posts/2020-01-01---sports-programmingn.md

 You should definitely try out competitive programming this year for accelerated learning, especially if you are still in school.
 I will be writing more about it, check out for the next articles.

+---

+*You can check out this article too:* [Programming as a sport](https://medium.com/@elizarov/programming-as-a-sport-526027498b8d)